The entire manual is available for download in PDF format.

 Appeals for which no hearing date or submission deadlines have been set will be monitored by the Registrar.
 If the appeal is not ready to proceed within 180 days of the date that the notice of appeal was received by the Tribunal, the Tribunal may:

 All appeals should be resolved within one year from the date the Tribunal received the notice of appeal.
-The Tribunal may set an appeal down for decision following written submissions if an appeal is not set down for hearing within one year.
+The Tribunal may set an appeal down for decision following written submissions if an appeal is not set down for hearing within one year, even if the participants do not wish it set down.

 4.40 Self-Represented Participants